neondatabase/neon/test_runner/README.md

 Note that fixtures can clean up after themselves if they use the `yield` syntax.
 Cleanup will happen even if the test fails (raises an unhandled exception).
 Python destructors, e.g. `__del__()` aren't recommended for cleanup.

+### Code quality

+Before submitting a patch, please consider:

+* Writing a couple of docstrings to clarify the reasoning behind a new test.
+* Running `flake8` (or a linter of your choice, e.g. `pycodestyle`) and fixing possible defects, if any.
+* Formatting the code with `yapf -r -i .` (TODO: implement an opt-in pre-commit hook for that).

+The tools can be installed with `pipenv install --dev`.